 H: Can you tell us a little bit about yourself, your professional history, and joining HTEC?
 What have you learned about your growth through your extensive experience in telco industry?
 How does it influence everything you’re doing today as a part of HTEC Group?

 B: “I started as a networking engineer in a local Telco company almost 15 years ago.
-Back then, a silent IT revolution broke out, and IT technology started having a major impact on the telecom.
+Back then, started a silent IT revolution, and IT technology started having a major impact on the telecom.
 Telcos were, technologically speaking, remarkably diverse and I learned a lot about big information systems and the ways to manage them.
-The other thing I learned a lot about through experience gained in telecom is complex organizational structure.
-At the time, I started thinking about how to organize tech projects in the most efficient and productive way, which later on influenced my growth as a manager.
+The other thing I learned a lot about through experience gained in telecom, for better or worse, is complex organizational structure.
+At that time, I started thinking about how to organize tech projects in the most efficient and productive way, which later on influenced my growth as a manager.

-I joined HTEC Group almost 3 years ago, and, so far, this has been quite a ride.
-At first, it took me some time to adapt to a new mindset even though I had already been involved in the world of software development for a year and a half before I left Mtel.
+I joined HTEC Group almost 3 years ago and, so far, this has been quite a ride.
+At first, it took me some time to adapt to a new mindset even though I had been involved in the world of software development for a year and a half at the time before I left Mtel.
 It seemed to me that telcos were turning into utility companies.
-Having technical background, I did not see my future in this kind of field.
-HTEC emits a fundamentally different type of work energy and I’m trying to bring that energy to somewhat conservative organizations such as telecoms.”
+Being of technical background, I did not see my future in this kind of field.
+HTEC emits a fundamentally different type of work energy and I’m trying to bring that energy to closed and somewhat conservative organizations such as telecoms.”

 H: The most notable driving forces of Covid-19 are irreversible changes in consumer behaviour, specifically the shift to online channels.
 This has caused the telecom industry and enterprises of all sizes to realize the urgent need to transform themselves from telcos to techcos.
 How can they best respond to industry challenges?